9 warning signs of identity theft and what to look for

-Whether identity thieves acquire your personal information through a data breach or more individualized tactics, once they have your personal information your identity, finances, and reputation could be at risk.
+Whether identity thieves acquire your personal information through a data breach or more individualized tactics, once they have your personal information, your identity, finances, and reputation could be at risk.

+Identity thieves could commit fraud by doing everything mentioned above, including running up charges on your credit cards, opening new credit card accounts, and getting medical treatments using your identity.
 Sometimes a thief could file a tax return in your name and prevent you from filing your taxes and collecting your refund.
 In extreme cases, a criminal can give your name to the police during an arrest.

 While stolen credit cards can be cancelled and replaced, it’s difficult to receive a new Social Security number from the Social Security Administration.
 So a first line of defense against identity thieves is keeping your SSN safe and secure.